|COPYRIGHT © 2006-2014 rosalienebacchus.com. ALL RIGHTS RESERVED.

 - Selected Economic Indicators Handbook, Released 19 August 2013

 - CARICOM Regional Trade Information System: TradSys Online

 For US trade with the CARICOM Member States, check out the following links:

 For the European Union’s trade with the Caribbean Region, check out the following link:

-CARIBBEAN AGENCIES, ASSOCIATIONS, FORUMS, INSTITUTIONS AND ORGANIZATIONS INVOLVED IN TRADE
+CARIBBEAN AGENCIES, ASSOCIATIONS & OTHER ORGANIZATIONS INVOLVED IN TRADE AND INVESTMENT

 Association of Caribbean States (ACS)